visgl/loaders.gl/docs/api-reference/loaders/glb-writer.md

 # GLBWriter

-The `GLBWriter` is a small metadata object.
+The `GLBWriter` is the descriptor object for the GLB encoder.

+Remarks:

-To build a binary GLB file that can be saved with the `GLBWriter`, use the `GLBBuilder` class
+* To build a binary GLB file that can be saved with the `GLBWriter`, use the `GLBBuilder` class.